Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Right above the Keage Incline is the Okazaki Canal, which is lined with sakura trees.

-Okazaki Canal is located right before the Heian Shrine so you can combine both sites.
+Okazaki Canal is located right before the Heian Shrine so I combined both sites.

 I also visited again to see the sunset views above the canal.